danielmitrache/PTFITB_Web_Game/README.md

 - **Timer**: A countdown timer that stops when the game is paused and also alerts the player when low on time
 - **Obstacles**: Avoid walls, shower obstacles, deodorant projectiles and girls chasing you
 - **Collectibles**: Collect fries and place them in the bag to score points
-- **Random Level Generation**: Infinite levels randomly generated validated by a BFS algorithm
+- **Random Level Generation**: Infinite levels randomly generated validated by a BFS path-finding algorithm
 - **Difficulty Levels**: The game becomes more challenging as you score more points
 - **High Score**: Keep track of your high score
 - **Game Over Screen**: Displays the score and high score with options to restart or exit